Vincentian Studies Institute: "Double Family" to the "Vincentian Family"

-From the time of its first continuing education efforts, the Institute noticed a growing awareness of a network of relationships within the charism in the United States that Vincentians, Daughters of Charity and others have now come to very familiarly call the "Vincentian Family."
-For the last ten years the Vincentian Studies Institute has sought to expand its mission from the narrower concept of serving the "Double Family," to the much broader national and international reality encompassed by the concept of serving the "Vincentian Family."
-It would not be inappropriate to say that the Institute has been a leader in this movement.
+From its earliest continuing education initiatives, the Institute recognized a growing sense of connection among organizations sharing the Vincentian charism in the United States.
+Vincentians, the Daughters of Charity, and others gradually came to refer to this network as the "Vincentian Family."
+Over the past ten years, the Vincentian Studies Institute has expanded its mission beyond serving the more limited "Double Family" to embracing the broader national and international Vincentian Family.
+In doing so, the Institute has played a leading role in promoting and strengthening this wider Vincentian community.

 In the summer of 2003 the Institute sponsored its first Vincentian Family Heritage Tour to sites associated with Vincent de Paul and Louise de Marillac in Paris and throughout France.
 The thirty-five participants represented many branches of the Vincentian family in the United States.
 The success of this first effort has led to successive tour offerings.

 Within the last several years the Institute made a commitment to foster collaborative ties with the Ladies of Charity, the Society of Saint Vincent de Paul, and the Sisters of Charity Federation in the Vincentian-Setonian tradition.
 Sister Sheila O'Friel, D.C.
 (USA Northeast), has concentrated on the Ladies of Charity and the Saint Vincent de Paul Society, while Sister Betty Ann McNeil, D.C.
 (USA Emmitsburg Province), has worked with the Sisters of Charity Federation in the Vincentian-Setonian tradition.
 The Presiding Officer also attends the annual meeting of the heads of the Vincentian Family in the United States.

-Research Grants
+Research grants

 Beginning in the late 1980s the V.S.I. provided occasional grants to support Vincentian research projects.
 A number of confreres, sisters, and lay scholars took advantage of this grant opportunity to support their Vincentian research, writing and publication.
 Since 2002 the Institute has expanded this program, offering up to $15,000 in grants annually.
 Two typical grants awarded in the recent past include: Sister Betty Ann McNeil's demographic study of the entrants into the Sisters of Charity of Saint Joseph in Emmitsburg, Maryland, from 1809 to 1850, and the Daughters of Charity of Saint Vincent de Paul, United States Province (1850–1909); and Dr. Richard J. Janet of Rockhurst University in Kansas City, Missouri, who is researching for a book tentatively titled: In Missouri's Wilds: A History of Saint Mary's of the Barrens Seminary and College 1818-2000.

-On the Web
+On the web

 In 1998 the Institute's web site first made its appearance, and it has grown exponentially in scope and depth over the years.
 DePaul University hosts the site.
 Regularly updated, the site provides in-depth information about the V.S.I.'s mission and its activities.
 After its 1995 move to Chicago, the Institute experimented with a variety of outsourcing options for the bookstore operations.
 Since 2007 the Barnes & Noble has managed this e-commerce enterprise.